Ackworth School: Uniform

-The school uniform consists of grey trousers, grey socks, light blue shirt, navy school tie, and navy-blue jumper for boys, and navy skirt, blue-and-white-striped blouse, and navy jumper for girls.
-Blazers are also part of the uniform for First-Fifth Year (Secondary School age).
+The school uniform consists of grey trousers, grey socks, light blue shirt, navy school tie, and navy-blue blazer for boys, and navy skirt, blue-and-white-striped blouse, and navy blazer for girls.

-The sixth form boys wear a white shirt and grey trousers with a burgundy jumper or black blazer, while sixth-form girls wear a white blouse and Navy skirt with a burgundy jumper.
+The sixth form students wear their own suitable 'business style' clothing.

 Music

 The school has a strong musical tradition.
 In 1995, a purpose-built music facility was built on the site of one of the old boarding houses, comprising a recital hall with seating for 180, 14 practice rooms, 2 classrooms, a music library and a recording studio.
 Summer schools are sometimes held there during school holidays.

 In January 2019, Ackworth School became the 15th member of the All-Steinway Group of Schools.

 Boarding

-Boarders live in separate boys' and girls' boarding houses.
+Boarders live together in an amalgamated boarding house.
 Until 1997, the school timetable included Saturday morning lessons, leaving Wednesday afternoons free, providing a more-balanced week for boarders.
 The changing demographic of the school has led to this being phased out.